 Climate stressors were identified based on international (EC-European Commission, 2013 b and c) and national adaptation strategies (BMLFUW, 2017; BMU, 2009; BMU, 2011) as well as based on results of previous research projects (Dallhammer et al., 2015; Jiricka et al., 2016; Balla et al., 2017) along with the results of a literature review.

-Furthermore, experts (see Table 2) were consulted.
+Furthermore, experts were consulted (see Table 2).
 Meteorological phenomena correspond with those discussed in other studies on CC adaptation, for example, the European Environment Agency (2017).
 In order to facilitate evaluation, environmental issues expected to be affected by the respective CC impacts were added.

 Table 2: Consultations for the compilation of the criteria catalogue for ex-post evaluation